spokestack/spokestack-tray-android/README.md

 One exception to this is the tray's orientation: Its microphone button defaults to appearing as a right-facing tab on the lefthand side of the screen, with the tray consequently sliding in from the left.
 It also supports a righthand orientation but requires two changes in order to do so:

 1. Call `.orientation(TrayConfig.Orientation.RIGHT)` on the `TrayConfig`builder before building the configuration.
 1. Set appropriate layout parameters when including the tray Fragment in your layout.
 When the fragment is right-aligned to its parent, layout constraints in the tray's layout itself take care of the rest.
-Here's the example layout we gave above (a `ConstraintLayout`) modified for a righthand orientation:
+Here's the example we gave above modified for a righthand orientation:
 ```xml
 <include
   layout="@layout/spokestack_tray_fragment"